 Beginning in January of 2021 most workers in Massachusetts will be eligible to get up to 12 weeks of paid family leave and up to 20 weeks of paid medical leave.
 The program will be funded by premiums paid by employees, employers, and the self-employed.
-Contributions to the program will begin on October 1, 2019, and will be managed through the Department of Family and Medical Leave (DFML) per MGL c.175M as added by St. 2018, c.121.
+Contributions to the program will begin on October 1, 2019, and will be managed through the Department of Family and Medical Leave (DFML) per M.G.L. c.175M.

-For details regarding the benefits mandated by this new law, please visit the Massachusetts Department of Family and Medical Leave’s (DFML) website.
+For details regarding the benefits mandated by this new law, please visit the DFML website.

 Covered Individuals Under the Law

 Each quarter, you'll be required to submit contributions for all covered individuals in your workforce.
-As illustrated below, you may deduct a part of the required contribution from wages you pay your employees and payments you make to 1099-MISC contractors who qualify as covered individuals.
+You may deduct a part of the required contribution from wages you pay your employees and payments you make to 1099-MISC workers who qualify as covered individuals.
 If your workforce has fewer than 25 covered individuals, you are not responsible for paying the employer share of the contribution.

-Employers with 25 or more employees will be required to remit a contribution to the Department of Family and Medical Leave of 0.75% of eligible payroll.
+Employers with 25 or more employees will be required to remit a contribution to DFML of 0.75% (0.62% for the medical leave contribution and 0.13% for the family leave contribution) of eligible payroll.
 This contribution can be split between employee payroll deductions and an employer contribution and will support both types of leave.